hhwidera/adventofcode2017/README.md

 My solutions to https://adventofcode.com/2017

-Java is my language of choice for solving them with TTD and little clean code.
+Java is my language of choice for solving them with TDD, OO and little clean code.